espocrm/documentation/administration/troubleshooting.md

 MySQL 8.0.4 has changed default authentication method to caching_sha2_password which is not supported by PHP.
 This issue can be solved by this [solution](server-configuration.md#user-content-mysql-8-support).

+## Emails are not fetched

+1. Check EspoCRM log (data/log) and server logs for errors.
+2. Check log at Administration > Scheduled Job > Check Personal Email Accounts.
+Make sure there are no records with failed status.
+3. Check log at Administration > Scheduled Job > Check Group Email Accounts.
+Make sure there are no records with failed status.

 ## Enabling debug mode

 To enable debug mode for log, edit the file `data/config.php` and change the value: